1101712/lucid-dreaming-out-of-body-travel/README.md

 + The Scientists view page is designed with an sign-kind-image.
 This sign should cause a subconscious association with more official information.
 The general concept and design of this page repeats the conceptual solution of the page described above.
 + The Why Not page
    + This page should encourage users to consider lucid dreaming as their new expierence.
 To do this, a video with a short text below it is embedded in the page.
 Design the video allow users to initiate and control the playing of it.
-   + At the end, a short survey is embedded on site in the form of a checkbox.
+   + At the end, a short survey is embedded on site in the form of a radiobattons.
 By doing this, I make it clear to site visitors that their opinion is important to me.

 ## UX
 ### Site goals